In the past fourteen years, 292 people were killed in four April mass murders in the United States, and perhaps others could be added to the tally.

 Paul describes the latter times, when people will behave like spoiled brats, cursing, looting, and showing no self-control—all happening today.

-...Is that not all it takes?
-All we have to do, according to this formula, is to get world leaders in one room, and after a few handshakes and a couple of beers—voila!
+According to the liberal media, all we have to do is get world leaders in one room, and after a few handshakes and a couple of beers—voila!
 World peace!
-It is so simple: Just let them jabber at each other for a few hours, and they will walk out arm in arm, best friends forever! ...

 God has never given mankind the prerogative to determine whether war is just or not.
 God has promised to protect us, conditioned on our obedience to our covenant.